dslab-epfl/svshi/README.md

 2. Run `./build.sh`
 3. Add `$HOME/local/bin` (where the CLI executable is stored) to the path by adding `export PATH=$HOME/local/bin:$PATH` to your `.bash_profile`, `.zsh_profile`, etc.
 4. Add the variable `SVSHI_HOME` to your environment by adding `export SVSHI_HOME=path/to/your/cloned/repo` to your `.bash_profile`, `.zsh_profile`, etc.

+To update SVSHI, you just need to pull the latest changes and perform step 2.
+However, do not forget to reinstall the applications (stored in `installedApps`) by moving all the `installedApps` content in the new version's `generated` folder and compiling.

 #### Windows